frgfm/tech-brewing/_posts/2022-05-29-laptop-selection.md

 ---
 title: How to choose your new laptop
-description: Let's explore together how accessible it is for anyone to efficiently select the best laptop for its needs.
+description: Let's explore together how accessible it is for anyone to efficiently select the best laptop for their needs.
 comments: true
 hide: false
 toc: false